 Man convicted of animal cruelty by making his dog wear painful pronged collar

+Man convicted of animal cruelty by misusing a painful pronged collar on a dog

-A man has been convicted of animal cruelty by forcing his dog to wear a pronged collar.
+A man has been convicted of animal cruelty and neglect by misusing a pronged collar on a dog.

 By Charles Graham